yetisoftworks/MeshyDB.SDK-docs/docs/users/retrieving_self.rst

 ---------------
 Retrieving Self
 ---------------
-Retrieve details about the logged in user.
+Retrieve details about the authenticated user.

 .. tabs::